sailscastshq/docs.sailscasts.com/docs/wish/google.md

 ### The redirect

-A typical flow is to have a button on your website say like "Sign in with GitHub".
-A good example can be found [here](https://sailscasts.com/signin)
+A typical flow is to have a button on your website say like "Sign in with Google".
+A good example is implemented in [The Boring JavaScript Stack](https://sailscasts.com/boring) mellow template

 Clicking that button should call a redirect route you've set in `routes.js`